How did you become a NASA citizen scientist?

 While studying to become an engineer, I participated in the annual undergraduate research program hosted by the university and discovered NASA's citizen science initiatives online while doing my research.
 During my fourth year, however, I was diagnosed with chronic illnesses that hindered my academic progress.
 The university graciously granted me an indefinite medical leave of absence but, with my disability, I was suddenly bereft of my goal to become a licensed engineer.

 I soon found that doing research with NASA's Disk Detective project at home kept my mind engaged.
-I was then invited to become one of the advanced team members volunteering their time studying time to study suitable circumstellar candidates for publication, and was very grateful for the opportunity to contribute to the project.
+I was then invited to become one of the advanced team members volunteering their time studying suitable circumstellar candidates for publication and was very grateful for the opportunity to contribute to the project.
 I owe many thanks to Drs.
 Marc Kuchner and Steven Silverberg, and the other Disk Detective team members, for their help in patiently training me so that my contributions are worthy of inclusion in this group effort.

 What are your favorite citizen science projects to work on?